Veere Di Wedding: Overseas

 Saeed Saeed of The National awarded the film 1 stars out of 5 and described it as “a boring, feisty and slightly ribald comedy but with a weak heart lurking not far beneath.”
 Manjusha Radhakrishnan of Gulf News rated the film 1 (out of 5) stars.
 She was appreciative of Swara Bhaskar's performance and remarked that “Veere Di Wedding will go down as a toxic film that hurts the eye.”
 Shilpa Jamkhandikar of Reuters negatively stated “In terms of humor, “Veere Di Wedding” works well, but it stutters when it comes to the emotional conflicts, which feel unreal, boring and contrived.”

 A particular scene in which Bhasker's character masturbates using a sex toy received a polarized response on social media.
 However, it was critically praised for its realistic portrayal of female sexuality.

-As of 23 December 2020, the FILM has a rating of 3.2 on a scale of 10 on the movie review aggregator site, IMDb.

 Awards and nominations

 Sequel

 Veere Di Wedding 2, is currently on hold due to the COVID-19 pandemic.